-Note: The Break key may not be used as an escape character on the console terminal,
+Note: The Break key may not be used as an escape character on the console terminal because the operating software interprets Break as an instruction to halt the system.

 The no escape-character subcommand sets the escape character to Break.